Grafikart/BlogMVC/Yii/docs/help.md

 Markdown is much less clumsy than plain HTML, and if you haven't worked with it before, you will adapt easily.
 Original Markdown syntax description can be accessed by [this link](http://daringfireball.net/projects/markdown/syntax).
-You can also check this page source in `views/admin/help.md`.
+You can also check this page source in `docs/help.md` (path is mentioned relatively to application root).

 ### Users